 Biography

-Dr. Lubna Daraz is an Assistant Professor in the School of Library and Information Science, Faculty of Arts and Sciences at the University of Montreal.
-Before joining the University of Montreal, Dr. Daraz served as an Assistant Professor of Medicine and Research Fellow at Mayo Clinic, Rochester, Minnesota.
-United States.
+Dr. Lubna Daraz is an associate professor in the School of Library and Information Science within the Faculty of Arts and Sciences at the University of Montreal.
+Prior to this appointment, Dr. Daraz served as an assistant professor of medicine and research fellow at the Mayo Clinic in Rochester, Minnesota, United States.

-Dr. Daraz holds a Ph.D. in Health Sciences From McMaster University and a Master’s in Library and Information Sciences from the University of Toronto.
+Dr. Daraz earned a Ph.D. in Health Sciences from McMaster University and a master’s degree in Information Studies from the University of Toronto.

 Academic Positions